-Units Assessment Nature of integration Additional comments Information Communication Technology in Business (HP7A 48) Statistics for Business (J45Y 47) Preparing Financial Forecasts (HP70 48) Simulated exercise Opportunities may exist to develop a simulated project with budgetary parameters that must be planned, agreed and analysed.
+Units Assessment Nature of integration Additional comments Information and Communication Technology in Business (HP7A 48) Statistics for Business (J45Y 47) Preparing Financial Forecasts (HP70 48) Simulated exercise Opportunities may exist to develop a simulated project with budgetary parameters that must be planned, agreed and analysed.
 The emphasis is upon the development of skills that are applicable to a business environment.
 As a result, it is important to provide students with the opportunity to generate evidence through simulated business activity where possible.
-Business Culture and Strategy (HP6R 48) Information Communication Technology in Business (HP7A 48) Behavioural Skills for Business (J1E5 48) Business Law: An Introduction (HP6Y 47) Business Contractual Relationships (HP6X 47) Case Study with questions Opportunities may exist to use common case study stimulus material.
+Business Culture and Strategy (HP6R 48) Information and Communication Technology in Business (HP7A 48) Behavioural Skills for Business (J1E5 48) Economics 1: Micro and Macro Theory and Application (HP6P 48) Business Law: An Introduction (HP6Y 47) Business Contractual Relationships (HP6X 47) Case study with questions Opportunities may exist to use common case study stimulus material.
 This may provide students with a more holistic view of the nature of business and the internal and external environmental factors that impact upon it.
-Students should be provided with the opportunity to generate evidence within the context of a real life or simulated business environment.
+Students should be provided with the opportunity to generate evidence within the context of a real-life or simulated business environment.
 This will enable students to apply knowledge and skills to business issues and challenges rather than merely regurgitating theoretical concepts.

-SQA Advanced Diploma Units Nature of integration Additional comments Assessment Information Communication Technology in Business (HP7A 48) The planning, financial analysis Providing students with an opportunity to carry out and management of a project practical activities through, for example, experiential Behavioural Skills for Practical Business (J1E5 48) could provide the basis for the learning, will increase the transferability of learned exercise generation of evidence. skills and knowledge.
-Preparing Financial Forecasts (HP70 48) Information Communication Technology in Business The ability to generate evidence through project (HP7A 48) Students may have an based assignments would provide the student with opportunity to generate evidence the opportunity to undertake independent research Business Culture and Project: while working in partnership with and development and would facilitate the Strategy (HP6R 48) a real life business organisation.
-Practical development of planning, organisational and Assignment A range of business activities and Economics 2: The World evaluation skills. influences could be examined Economy (HP72 48) and evaluated.
-Preparing Financial Forecasts (HP70 48) In Research Skills (J1NB 47), students develop the skills to access, analyse and evaluate information Research Skills (J1NB 47) Integrate Research Skills from sources and plan, carry out and report via a (J1NB 47) with planning and research investigation.
-Business with Information Project analysing aspects of Technology: Graded Unit 2 Graded Unit 2.
-Assessment is on a final investigative report, which (HP0L 48) could be incorporated into the Graded Unit 2 Project.
+Units Assessment Nature of integration Additional comments Information and Communication Technology in Business (HP7A 48) Behavioural Skills for Business (J1E5 48) Preparing Financial Forecasts (HP70 48) Practical exercise The planning, financial analysis and management of a project could provide the basis for the generation of evidence.
+Providing students with an opportunity to carry out practical activities through, for example, experiential learning, will increase the transferability of learned skills and knowledge.
+Information and Communication Technology in Business (HP7A 48) Business Culture and Strategy (HP6R 48) Economics 2: The World Economy (HP72 48) Preparing Financial Forecasts (HP70 48) Students may have an opportunity to generate evidence while working in partnership with a real-life business organisation.
+A range of business activities and influences could be examined and evaluated.
+The ability to generate evidence through project based assignments would provide the student with the opportunity to undertake independent research and development and would facilitate the development of planning, organisational and evaluation skills.
+Research Skills (J1NB 47) Business with HRM Graded Unit 2 (HP7H 48) Project Delivery integration with planning and analysing aspects of Graded Unit 2.
+In Research Skills, students develop the skills to access, analyse and evaluate data from sources and plan, carry out and report via a research investigation.
+Assessment of the research activities and final investigative report could be incorporated into the Graded Unit 2 Project.

-Appendix 2a: Core Skills Year 15
+Appendix 2a: Core Skills Year 18